Controls, classes, races, tile types, mob glyphs, and how the world works. Play now →

 Each season lasts 7 real days.
 Spring, summer, autumn, and winter cycle continuously.
 Effects include: outdoor vegetation changes (grass, trees), lake freezing in winter, seasonal fauna behaviour (hibernation, spring offspring, migrations), and weather bias.
 The day length shift means winter nights are noticeably longer than summer nights.

 Weather affects outdoor sight radius and torch extinguishing chance.
 States: clear → fog → light rain → heavy rain → storm.
-Storms dramatically reduce visibility and may extinguish torches you carry.
+Storms dramatically reduce visibility.
+Rain and storms can put out any exposed flame outdoors — the torch you carry, mounted wall torches, and even the torches your enemies hold — and on a dark night a guttering torch shrinks the lit area around it until the skies clear and it sparks back to life.
+Sheltered torches in caves and dungeons are unaffected.
 Swamp and coastal zones are wetter on average.
 Weather shifts gradually — you'll see it coming.

-When killed, real players enter a 90-second liminal state rather than dying immediately.
+When killed, real players enter a 5-minute liminal state rather than dying immediately.
 During this window you appear as a ghost (†) and can move — but not fight.
-Step on your corpse to recover 25% HP and your gold.
+You have three ways out: run back to your corpse to recover your gold and 25% HP; have another player reach your corpse carrying a Scroll or Amulet of Resurrection to raise you there; or give up and recall (you keep your life but forfeit the dropped gold).
 If the timer expires, you die fully.
-Some NPCs (Keeper, Shaman, Cleric) can revive you on bump for free during liminal.

 You carry items in a personal inventory and can deposit gold into storage at the chest in Castle Keep.
 Vault gold never drops on death — only carried gold is at risk.
 Stacks of the same material combine automatically.
 Equipment goes into named slots (weapon, shield, body, head, etc.).